GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

 If *you do* actually want to be a Bayesian -- fear not -- you can!
-Programming in the Bayesian landscape has become incredibly easy though the use of *probabilistic programming*.
+Programming in the Bayesian landscape has become incredibly easy via the advent of *probabilistic programming*.
 Here are several outstanding resources available that you can use to start learning more about Bayesian analysis: